Call 24/7 For Treatment

 Call (877) 855-0765 for 24/7 help with treatment.

-Learn MoreEmmaus Medical And Counseling is a methadone clinic in Greene County, TN.
-It is situated at 273 Highway 11-e, Suite A, 37711 zip.
-Emmaus Medical And Counseling provides regular outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and outpatient treatment.
+Learn MoreEmmaus Medical And Counseling is a methadone treatment facility in Greene County, Tennessee.
+It is located at 273 Highway 11-e, Suite A, 37711 zip.
+Emmaus Medical And Counseling provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
 Emmaus Medical And Counseling provides buprenorphine maintenance and suboxone prescription.
-Other than methadone treatment, Emmaus Medical And Counseling offers hepatitis education, counseling and support, HIV and AIDS education, support and counseling and individual counseling.
+Other than methadone treatment, Emmaus Medical And Counseling offers substance use education, employment counseling or training and group counseling.
 Emmaus Medical And Counseling provides medication-assisted services to men and women.
 Emmaus Medical And Counseling also supports Spanish and Russian patients for addiction treatment.

 Learn MoreTreatment at a suboxone clinic in Greene County is often similar to the treatment received at a methadone clinic.
 Both of the medication assisted treatment options work by reducing narcotic and opioid cravings for those who are addicted.
 A big difference between suboxone and methadone is that suboxone can be prescribed by doctors, while methadone treatment needs to be received at a clinic.